guilhermeavlog/guilhermeavlog/README.md

 ## 💬 Let's Connect!

-I'm always open to collaborating on interesting projects or discussing new ideas in AI, data science, and software development.
+Me and Robo are always open to collaborating on interesting projects or discussing new ideas in AI, data science, and software development.
 Feel free to reach out!

 <div align="center">